TrueBlocks/trueblocks-browse/frontend/src/assets/help/abis.md

 This view shows the ABIs of the contracts that TrueBlocks is aware of.
-They are downloaded from EtherScan each time the user studies a history that includes a given address.
-The ABIs are used to add detail to an address's history.
+They are downloaded from EtherScan each time the user studies an address.
+The ABIs are used to add detail to an address's display.
 In the future, we will use this to interact with the contract.
 The ABIs are shown in JSON format.

 #### Sharing